7 Things Your Guitar Teacher Will Never Tell You During Guitar Lessons

-If you are currently taking guitar lessons, or thinking about taking them in the future, there are 7 things your guitar teacher will probably never tell you.
+If you are currently taking guitar lessons, or thinking about taking them in the future, there are 7 things your guitar teacher will probably never tell you during guitar lessons.

-- "I have zero actual training on how to teach guitar".
-Although some guitar teachers may have taken lessons or gone to music school to learn how to play guitar themselves, 19 out of 20 guitar teachers have absolutely NO training whatsoever on how to teach guitar.
+- What Your Guitar Teacher Won't Tell You: "I have zero actual training to help you learn guitar".
+Although a guitar teacher may have taken guitar lessons or gone to music school to learn guitar themselves, 19 out of 20 times this guitar teacher has NO training whatsoever on how to teach guitar.
 They simply began teaching by 'winging it' and have been 'winging it' ever since.
 It's a good thing these guys are not your doctor, lawyer or auto-mechanic.
-It amazes me how few students ever even ask their teachers where they learned to teach, and fewer still ever verify it… it's no wonder most students who learn from average guitar teachers never become advanced players.
+It amazes me how few students ever even ask their teachers where they learned to teach, and fewer still ever verify it… it's no wonder most students who learn guitar from an average guitar teacher never become advanced.

-- "Your chance of ever becoming an advanced guitar player is very low if you learn from me".
-Although your teacher may teach many guitar students, very few (if any) of them are truly advanced.
+- What Your Guitar Teacher Won't Tell You: "Your chance of ever becoming an advanced guitar player is very low if you learn guitar from me".
+Although your guitar teacher may teach many guitar students, very few (if any) of them are truly advanced.
 Why?
-Because most (if not all) of his students failed to ever learn or achieve anything on an advanced level.
-Hmm, the chances of you ever becoming an advanced guitar player are pretty bleak as long as you are taking guitar lessons with that same teacher who isn't getting big results with his other students either.
+Because most (if not all) of his students failed to ever learn guitar well or achieve anything on an advanced level.
+Hmm, the chances of you ever becoming an advanced guitar player are pretty bleak as long as you are taking guitar lessons with that same guitar teacher who isn't getting big results with his other students either.

 5 Easy Tricks You Can